Still have questions? Leave a comment

 She was talking about other people she met.

-The pronouns which show a connection between two or more people or things are known as reciprocal pronouns.
-Some examples of reciprocal pronouns are each other and one another
+The pronouns that show a connection between two or more people or things are known as reciprocal pronouns.
+These pronouns describe a mutual relationship or reciprocal relationship, where actions or feelings are exchanged equally between the entities involved.
+Some examples of reciprocal pronouns are each other and one another.

 Browse through the following examples of reciprocal pronouns: